7 Benefits of Data Mining That Businesses Must Know

 In the past, cost reduction and operational efficiency was an insurmountable challenge because businesses lacked the ability to analyze large volumes of real-time data.
 Added to this was the challenge of fragmented information systems and manual driven processes.

 With data mining, it's now possible to extract valuable insights that drive cost-saving initiatives and operational improvements.
-For example, data mining can identify such opportunities in procurement by identifying suppliers with the best pricing or by optimizing inventory levels to minimize carrying costs.
+For example, data mining can identify such opportunities in procurement by identifying suppliers with the best pricing or optimizing inventory levels to minimize carrying costs.
 Similarly, data mining can reveal insights into machine downtime patterns, allowing businesses to schedule preventive maintenance and optimize production schedules without affecting their normal day-to-day operations.

 Businesses leverage data mining to understand the other factors contributing to rising operations costs.
 It also helps accurately allocate resources to optimize workforce management, production capacity, and maximum resource utilization.
 This is done by collating data from different stages of production or service delivery processes to identify any inefficiency or bottleneck and streamline workflow for higher efficiency.